dhrubanka/translingorefine/README.md

 Apply predefined lists for renowned novels, specialized terms, and more, enhancing the translation for specific contexts.

-### 4. Tailored Reading Adventure

-Customize your reading adventure with natural and relatable language, making the translated content more engaging and enjoyable.

 ## How It Works